-So rather than timing the market, a better strategy is to focus on time in the market.
+Rather than trying to time the market, it’s better to focus on time in the market.
 You’ll notice that most investments are described as a medium-to-long-term commitment.
 That means leaving your money in the same place for at least 5 years.
 Because the longer you invest, the greater your potential for making a profit.

-Historically, markets tend to rise over time despite short-term fluctuations.
-There may be some losses along the way – even some bad years.
-But if you have a rainy-day fund to cover any emergencies, you'll be less likely to have to sell during a downturn.
-This means you can give your investments time to recover from any losses.
+Historically, markets tend to rise over time.
+There may be short-term fluctuations, even some losses along the way.
+But if you have an accessible emergency fund to cover any surprise costs or any periods where you’re unexpectedly not working, you'll be less likely to have to sell your investments during a downturn.
+This means you can give your investment time to recover from any losses.

 Remember that past performance is no guarantee of future returns.
-Markets can go down as well as up and there’s a risk you’ll get back less than you put in.
+Markets can go down as well as up and there’s always a risk you could get back less than you put in.

 Making your money go further

-Whatever the future looks like to you, having more money could help to make it rosier.
 Saving accounts are generally seen as the safest way to save.
-Yet the trouble with saving is the rate of interest you earn could be less than the rate of inflation.
-And when this happens, your money is able to buy less and less over time.
+However, interest rates are currently at an all-time low.
+And when the rate of interest you earn is less than the rate of inflation, your money is able to buy less and less over time.

 If you don’t need to access your money for 5 years or more, investing gives it greater potential for beating inflation than savings.
-Yes, investing comes with risk.
+Again, you need to bear in mind that investing comes with risk.
 Yet in return for a chosen degree of risk, you get the opportunity to make your money work harder.

 Making the ride less bumpy

-When you invest, the value of your investment can change in response to what’s happening in the markets.
+When you invest, the value of your investment will change in response to what’s happening in the markets.
 These short-term fluctuations are a normal part of investing.
-But if you have all your money in one investment, you’re going to be more sensitive to any losses.

-One way to make the ride less bumpy is diversify.
-This is when you place your money in a range of different investments.
+One way to make the ride less bumpy is to diversify.
+This is when you place your money in a range of different investments, rather than just one.
 The idea is that losses to one investment could be offset by gains to another.
-It’s more commonly known as 'not putting all your eggs in one basket'.
+It’s more commonly known as ‘not putting all your eggs in one basket’.

-And you don’t have to be an expert investor to diversify.
-You can do it by buying into a ready-made portfolio – also known as a ‘multi-asset fund’.
-Multi-asset funds are designed to stay within your chosen level of risk.
-They tend to have higher ongoing charges because you’re basically paying a little more for experts to look after your investment for you.
+The good news is you don’t have to be an expert investor to diversify.
+You can do it by buying into a ready-made portfolio.
+Also known as multi-asset funds, these types of investments are designed to stay within your chosen level of risk.

 Hussain Mehdi, macro and investment strategist at HSBC, explains how these types of funds can come into their own in times of turbulence.
-"They’re professionally managed by teams of investment experts who understand the global economy and can adjust the degree of risk in a fund according to how they see events playing out."
+“They’re professionally managed by teams of investment experts who understand the global economy.
+This means they can adjust the degree of risk in a fund according to how they see events playing out.”

 How a little could become a lot

-The other great thing about regular investing is you’d be surprised at how the value of your investments can add up.
+Another great thing about regular investing is you’d be surprised at how the value of your investments can add up.
 And we’re not talking about investing large sums each month.
-With HSBC you can now start investing with advice for as little as £50 per month, or you can choose your own funds from just £100.
+With HSBC you can now get investment advice for as little as £50 per month, or you can choose your own investments from just £100.
 As you’d expect, eligibility criteria and some fees apply.